dickwolff/Export-To-Ghostfolio/README.md

 ### Swissquote

 Login to your Swissquote account.
-From the bar menu click on “Transactions”.
-Select the desired time period as well as types and then select the “export CSV” button to the right.
+From the bar menu click on "Transactions".
+Select the desired time period as well as types and then select the "export CSV" button to the right.

+**NOTE:** For Swissquote it's important you have set your display language as English.
+You can do this by logging into your Swissquote account and then select "My Account" (Mein Konto).
+Click the "Settings"-button (Einstellungen), then change your display language (displaysprache) to English.
+After this change, your Swissquote export will be in English.

 ### Trading 212